4teamwork/pas.plugins.trustedproxyauth/pas/plugins/trustedproxyauth/README.txt

     >>> form = browser.getForm(index=0)
     >>> select = form.getControl(name=':action')

-pas.plugins.trustedproxy should be in the list of installable plugins:
+pas.plugins.trustedproxyauth should be in the list of installable plugins:

     >>> 'Trustedproxy Helper' in select.displayOptions
     True